 As Shayera Hol, the Silver Age Hawkgirl, she has Thanagarian physiology, which gives her super strenght, endurance and durability.

 Black Lantern Ring

-Hawkgirl possessed a black lantern ring for a time.
+Hawkgirl possessed a black lantern ring during the Blackest Night storyline.

 - Citizenship: American

 - Place of Birth: Texas, U. S. A.